Guzxx92/Skript-EssentialsX92/README.md

 ![Wow](./Wow.jpeg)

 ## Description
-Cant customization Your plugin ?
+Cant customization Your essentials plugin ?
 With ts you can customize anything, wanna change somethin ? js do whatever you want.
 Easy to configure!

 You can configure lore, prefix, and more on config.sk, so.. have fun man...